Explore Fitzroy Falls in Morton National Park

 Fitzroy Falls in the 19th century (Credit: Southern Highland News)

-Charles Throsby, a surgeon and explorer, was the first European settler to see the waterfall in the early 19th century.
+Charles Throsby, a surgeon and explorer, was the first European settler to witness the waterfall in the early 19th century.

-The waterfall was ultimately renamed after Sir Charles Fitzroy, Governor of New South Wales, who visited the area in 1850.
+The waterfall was later renamed after Sir Charles Fitzroy, the Governor of New South Wales, who visited the area in 1850.

-The waterfall slowly evolved into a tourist attraction in the 19th century, but the village itself has always remained sparsely populated.
+While Fitzroy Falls became a tourist attraction in the 19th century, the village itself has always remained sparsely populated.

 Visitor Centre and Lookouts

-The Fitzroy Falls Visitor Centre is located next to the car park on Nowra Rd and is open daily from 9 am to 5 pm.
-The cost of parking is $4 for the whole day.
+The Fitzroy Falls Visitor Centre, located next to the car park on Nowra Road, is open daily from 9 am to 5 pm, with parking costing $4 for the entire day.

-Visiting the award-winning visitor centre is the perfect way to start your visit to Fitzroy Falls.
+Starting your visit at this award-winning visitor centre is an excellent way to get the most out of your trip to Fitzroy Falls.

 Fitzroy Falls Visitor Centre